Free and Easy Wanderer Herbal Tea for Stress Relief

 Excess emotions, deficient reserves

-In a more modern western way of thinking, this describes the “wired and tired” person, who have extra energy going into frustrating emotions leaving the rest of the system depleted.
+In a more modern western way of thinking, this describes the “wired and tired” person who has extra energy going into frustrating emotions, leaving the rest of the system depleted.
 This formula has been used to treat a variety of psychological conditions from depression, anxiety, and premenstrual syndrome (including pain and cramps).
 Aside from anxiety and stress relief, some have even found it useful in treating irritable bowel syndrome, sexual dysfunction, insomnia, ophthalmological issues, and more serious conditions such as schizophrenia and affective psychosis.

 Though in use for centuries, this formula is relatively new to Western pharmacologic study.
 At this time, it is not fully known what the full complement of active compounds are in this formula.
 But several randomized controlled studies have been conducted that demonstrate the formula’s effectiveness in the treatment of anxiety and depression.
 More focused studies have been conducted to determine the pharmacological mechanism of action.
 One study demonstrated higher neuronal expression of indoleamine-2,3-dioxygenase 1 (IDO1), which increases the levels of serotonin.
 Another study demonstrated Xiao Yao San’s ability to decrease corticosterone induced injury to neurons.
 This mirrors the principle of clearing improper excesses and bolstering deficiencies.